totalspectrum/spin2cpp/doc/c.md

 Because Spin and BASIC are case insensitive languages, all of their identifiers are translated internally to lower case.
 So a constant like `VGA` in Spin class `sp` would be referenced in C as `sp.vga`.

+#### RESTRICTIONS ON C CLASSES

+Class support for C/C++ is very much incomplete, and probably will not work in all cases.
+In particular, calling functions outside of the class may not work (so simple self contained classes should be fine, but classes which call into other classes may not work properly).

 ### Header file external function definitions

 There is no linker as yet, so in order to use standard library functions we use a FlexC specific construct, `__fromfile`.
 The declaration: